 Aftercare and Downtime

-To support recovery, short-term guidance often includes:
+To support proper recovery after Deep Tissue Hyaluronic Acid Bio Remodelling, short-term aftercare guidance often includes:

-- Avoiding strenuous exercise, saunas, or alcohol for a brief period.
+- Avoiding strenuous exercise, saunas, or alcohol for a brief period

 Results and Timeline